 Road to Ruin

 separate injuries.
 Early media reports indicated that a copy of Manhunt had been found in Leblanc's room, with Pakeerah's parents citing "some connection" between the game and the killing.
-Some retailers took copies of the game
+Some retailers took copies of the game off their

 Later, at Warren Leblanc's sentencing, Judge Michael Stokes at Leicester Crown Court remarked: